State Route 18 (Big Bear Lake to Running Springs)

-State Route 330 (Highland to Running Springs)
+State Route 330 (Running Springs to Highland)

 State Route 38 (Big Bear City to Redlands)